russhaun/python-port-forward/README.md

 # Python Port Forward
-This script forwards a number of configured local ports to local or remote socket servers. original script by vinodpandey modified to work on py3 for use with artillery from BinaryDefense for use with Docker.this whole script will eventually work its way into said software.
+This script forwards a number of configured local ports to local or remote socket servers. original script by vinodpandey modified to work on py3 for use with artillery from BinaryDefense to use with Docker.this whole script will eventually work its way into said software.

 ## Usage:
 ```